lukeod/vampiresurvivors-modding/data-manager.md

 {
     reloadCount++;
     // Called 7 times: base game + 6 DLCs
-    // Safe to access GetConverted methods and All* properties
+    // GetConverted methods and All* properties appear to be accessible

     if (reloadCount >= 7) // Final call
     {
-        // All data fully loaded and converted
+        // All data appears to be fully loaded and converted
-        // Safe to access new data types: var cpuData = __instance.AllCPU;
+        // New data types appear to be accessible: var cpuData = __instance.AllCPU;
         var albumData = __instance.AllAlbumData;
         var stageSetData = __instance.AllStageSetData;